xtreme-sameer-vohra/kubernetes-the-hard-way/docs/01-prerequisites.md

 `SERVICE_CIDR=10.96.0.0/16`<br>
 with the new CDIR range.
 This should not overlap any of the other network settings.

+Additionally edit line 164 of [coredns.yaml](../deployments/coredns.yaml) to set the new DNS service address (should still end with `.10`)

 ## Running Commands in Parallel with tmux